 Even nanny agencies have this understanding.
 Even Care.com seems to have missed this.
 They have a story up on their website titled, “Is a Nanny Share Right for You?” that makes no mention of checking local laws.
 One of their readers did issue a warning though:

-Based on my conversations with DEL, what we typically think of as a nanny share is ILLEGAL in Washington.
+Based on these conversations with DEL, what we typically think of as a nanny share is ILLEGAL in Washington.

-I ran my conversations with DEL by a small group of parents and nannies that I get together with regularly (two of which are in a nanny share right now).
+We ran these conversations with DEL by a small group of parents and nannies (two of which are in a nanny share right now).
 As you can imagine, everyone was shocked and didn’t have any ideas on how to address this.

-Nor do I have any surefire solutions.
-But I am continuing my investigation to learn more and already have some ideas cooking on how to work with some of our state senators and representatives to try to fix this.
+Nor do we have any surefire solutions.
+But we are continuing to investigate to learn more and already have some ideas cooking on how to work with some of our state senators and representatives to try to fix this.

-While I am not here to offer legal advice, if I were currently involved in a nanny share, I would continue with the nanny share while keeping a close eye on the news for any enforcement action from the state.
+While we are not here to offer legal advice, if you are currently involved in a nanny share, it may be wise to continue while keeping a close eye on the news for any enforcement action from the state.

-UPDATE: I did find a potential workaround for this issue through an “exception”.
-It looks difficult to accomplish and I can’t find any language on an appeal if the exception is rejected.
-I highly doubt nanny share families are using this approach.
+UPDATE: We did find a potential workaround for this issue through an “exception”.
+It looks difficult to accomplish and there does not appear to be any language on an appeal if the exception is rejected.
+We highly doubt nanny share families are using this approach.
 See below:

 Final Thoughts